skule/bylaws/bylaw-1.md

 ## Notice
 1. Notice shall be given at least fourteen (14) days prior to any General Meeting;
-1. Notice shall be given:
-   1. Electronically through email to the Membership;
+1. Notice shall be given electronically through email to the Membership.
-   1. In a Society publication which prints at least fourteen (14) days prior to the General Meeting; and
-   1. Through written notice posted in the Society office.
-1. Without notice as defined in Sections 2.3.1 and 2.3.2, no motions passed at a General Meeting shall have force.
+1. Without notice as defined in Sections 2.3.1 and 2.3.2, no motions passed at a General Meeting shall have force, unless all Members present waive notice as described in section 55(3) of ONCA.
-1. If a General Meeting is adjourned for less than thirty (30) days, notice by the aforementioned means shall be given at least seven (7) days prior to the meeting that continues the adjourned meeting.
+1. If a General Meeting is adjourned for less than thirty (30) days but more than seven (7) days, notice by the aforementioned means shall be given at least seven (7) days prior to the meeting that continues the adjourned meeting.
 1. For the Annual General Meeting, notice must be given to the Auditor of the Society, however their attendance is not required.
    1. Notwithstanding Section 1.4, the Auditor shall be permitted to attend and speak at the Annual General Meeting.